Korea's New Entry Restrictions: When 'Hate Speech' Laws Become Modern Lèse-Majesté

 As Human Rights Watch noted regarding South Korea's rape law:

 "Consent should be at the heart of any legal definition of rape.
-Article 297 of South Korea's penal code defines rape as intercourse by means of 'violence or intimidation'… insufficient for 'violence or intimidation' to be present, but rather it should render the victim unable to resist."8
+Article 297 of South Korea's penal code defines rape as intercourse by means of 'violence or intimidation'… insufficient for 'violence or intimidation' to be present, but rather it should render the victim unable to resist."12

-VII.
+VIII.
 Timing Reveals Defensive Posture

 - International universities reviewing Korean partnerships